Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

 Output files are stored in ``$ANNOgesic/output/subcellular_localization``.
-If gff files of the transcript is assigned, two sub-folders will be generated.
+If gff files of the transcripts are assigned, two sub-folders will be generated.
 Results of the expressed CDSs are stored in ``ANNOgesic/output/subcellular_localization/expressed_CDS`` and results of all CDS are stored in ``ANNOgesic/output/subcellular_localization/all_CDS``.